vicsz/java-lesson-outlines/README.md

 Implement MS Teams Incoming Web Notifications for a NodeJS or Java (Spring Boot) web application to alert on unknown, uncaught, or critical errors.
 Consider adding a button to your website that triggers such an error for testing purposes.
 Document the process, including how to set up the webhooks and error handling logic, on a public GitHub repo.
 - Bonus: Extend the notification feature to catch and alert on browser-side JavaScript errors, offering a comprehensive monitoring solution across both server and client sides.

+## Utilizing Microsoft Graph API for Calendar Operations
+Explore the Microsoft Graph API to interact with Office 365 Calendar: Start by fetching your own availability for the current day.
+Then, as an advanced step, determine the first three available time blocks for a meeting between yourself and another person (given their full name, you'll need to resolve their user ID).
+Finally, implement functionality to book a meeting in the calendar based on availability.
+Choose your preferred programming language for this task, and document your process and findings on a public GitHub repository, showcasing your ability to integrate with Microsoft services and manage calendar data programmatically.

 # Backlog of Topics